 GISGRO offers an easy way to utilize a digital twin in your asset management.
 Take a look at the features by watching the brief demo video below.
-To explore the features yourself with a pre-uploaded data set, visit a free GISGRO demo.
-To test the features with your own data, start a free 14-day trial.
+To explore the features yourself with a pre-uploaded data set, order credentials to a free GISGRO demo account.
+To test the features with your own data, start a free 28-day trial.

 Digitizing Seaport’s Assets: One Day from a Port Asset Manager’s Diary

 Dear diary, I wish there was an easier way to share information with the port’s personnel.
 Today I planned to use the workday for creating a list o…

 Georeferenced 3D Data as a Starting Point of Asset Management

 A 3D survey, whether it is done with sonar, laser or drone, pursues to make an exact model of the real world.
 In order to use survey data as a digital…